The Paradox of the Categorical Imperative

 “Oops.
 I hadn’t thought of that.”

 But in my current situation, it doesn’t help.
-For my dissertation in philosophy, I have to read Kant’s works and I am wondering whether I should do so.
+For my thesis in philosophy, I have to read Kant’s works and I am wondering whether I should do so.
 If I use Kant’s own categorical imperative, I will have to ponder if I want the maxim that I should read Kant’s works to become universal law.
 Obviously I don’t want that.
 I can’t want that because then everyone would be busy for at least a week and in that time couldn’t bake the bread or the pizzas I wish to eat, produce the radio shows I want to listen to, deliver my mail and work at the hospital should I fall ill.

 Thus, the application of Kant’s big theory prevents me from reading about it.
 What can the value of such a paradoxical theory be?
 Not much, I suggest.